Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 - Spoken Chess.
 Will be *cheating* a bit here and use C++ for this for obvious reasons.
 (Not too sure about this one.
 I could make use of the stockfish module for python but.....my pride won't allow it.)
 - Physics and maths Calculation using Wolfram
 - Query queuing (*Working on this one currently*)
-- ~~Config.json (Done)~~
-- ~~Conversation.json~~ AIML files for referencing responses
 - Using AIML to program in some responses (Being done by Adithya Bharadwaj)
-- Custom Voice <br>
+- Custom Voice
--~~Name Change (We here kinda don't like the name BRIGHTNICK-7000)~~ <br>
 - Intrusion, Counter-Intrusion stuff, SIGINT (Hacking stuff) (I might remove this one since it kinda poses a security risk even to the end user)<br>
--~~Based on (haha, based) user input, find wikipedia page or get text from first three web sites for the proper noun mentioned in question and based on the actual text, give answer (*BERT*)~~(Done!)<br>
-- ~~Input comprehension and thus finding answers to more 'complex' questions (Complex as in difficult to code in) like how many people in a place, When was Halo 2 released (I just love that game) etc. Basically, this will literally learn as you speak.~~ <br>
 - Complex math, physics, and chemistry (Ironically, complex salts don't work properly) questions, history economics and whatever the WolframEngine can handle using SemanticInterpretation.
 - **SHODAN** (Maybe, someday)
 - Port to Cython (Don't hold your breath for this one, there's no guarantee that I'll be doing this.)
 - Manually add in resources and code to handle Graph plotting, equation render, vector algebra and other *"special cases"* to make utmost use of WolframEngine.
-- Generate a huge dataset based on what the user wanted, combining data found from Wikipedia, Google and Wolfram, generate a Dataframe from these and convert that dataframe to HTML which can then be opened using webbrowser module for python.<br>
+- Generate a huge dataset based on what the user wanted, combining data found from Wikipedia, Google and Wolfram, generate a Dataframe from these and convert that dataframe to HTML which can then be opened using webbrowser module for python.

+# Stuff from TODO finished:

+- Configuration file
+- Name Change (We here kinda don't like the name BRIGHTNICK-7000)
+- Based on (haha, based) user input, find wikipedia page or get text from first three web sites for the proper noun mentioned in question and based on the actual text, give answer (*BERT*)
+- Input comprehension and thus finding answers to more 'complex' questions (Complex as in difficult to code in) like how many people in a place, When was Halo 2 released (I just love that game) etc. Basically, this will literally learn as you speak.
-~~- Implementing DialoGPT for handling edge cases and and conversational responses we can't program in.(Done)~~<br>
+- Implementing DialoGPT for handling edge cases and and conversational responses we can't program in.
--~~Classify Input into request types using Scikit-learn and its Naive Bayes algorithm if *'primitive'* filters miss.(I'm still learning it!)~~ Done<br>
+- Classify Input into request types using Scikit-learn and its Naive Bayes algorithm if *'primitive'* filters miss.
-~~- Using FindTextualAnswers from Wolfram, answer follow up questions if response trigger involves a wikipedia article (Append the article to a cache).~~ (I'll be using BERT so....(Which is also complete!))

 # Special Thanks to:
 - Adithya Bharadwaj for partnering with me.
 Thanks Pardner!